Steering and manoeuvring

 • the road sloping away from the direction of the turn.

-You’ll need to reduce your speed and how far you lean your motorbike when riding a bend with adverse camber.
+You’ll need to reduce your speed and how far you lean your motorcycle when riding a bend with adverse camber.

 Manoeuvring

-Being able to manoeuvre your motorbike accurately is an important part of riding: you need to be able to guide your motorbike exactly where you need it.
+Being able to manoeuvre your motorcycle accurately is an important part of riding: you need to be able to guide your motorcycle exactly where you need it.

-Before you start to manoeuvre your motorbike, you need to check it’s
+Before you start to manoeuvre your motorcycle, you need to check it’s

 • safe – is there enough room; can you see where you’re going?